- Significantly cheaper than banks

 How Long Does It Take?

-Every exchange consists of 2 actions: first, you send the funds to CurrencyFair; next, CurrencyFair converts the funds and sends them to your chosen recipient.
+As you need to have funds in your CurrencyFair account to exchange and transfer them, your first exchange will consist of two actions: first, you send the funds to CurrencyFair; next, CurrencyFair converts the funds and sends them to your chosen recipient.

-Depending on your currency, it can take anywhere from 0-5 business days for CurrencyFair to receive your funds.
-For example, it takes 0-1 days for it to receive GBP or 1-2 days for it to receive EUR.
-At the slower end of the scale, it can take 4-5 days for it to receive a minor currency like AED (Emirati dirham).
-Keep in mind that CurrencyFair typically receives deposits between 9am and 5pm Monday to Friday, UK time.
+Keep in mind that CurrencyFair typically receives deposits between 9am and 5pm Monday to Friday, United Kingdom (UK) time.
 Therefore, if you send the funds after business hours on Monday, it could take until as late as Wednesday for the funds to be received.

 Transferring money out is generally quicker than sending it in.
-It typically takes 0-1 business days for CurrencyFair to convert to GBP or EUR, send the funds, and for the funds to land in the receiving bank account.
-Again, it takes longer to send in minor currencies.
-For example, it can take 3-4 business days for the funds to leave CurrencyFair’s account and arrive in a HKD (Hong Kong dollar), SGD (Singapore Dollar), or ILS (Israeli shekel) account.
+It typically takes 0 - 1 business days for CurrencyFair to convert to GBP or EUR, send the funds, and for the funds to land in the receiving bank account.
+It takes a little longer to transfer out some minor currencies.
+For example, it can take 1 - 4 business days for the funds to leave CurrencyFair’s account and arrive in a Thai baht (THB) account.

 CurrencyFair Top Highlights